Guide

 Payment terminal integration - Scenario 2

-Support for complex tariffing: You can support complex tariffing structures, enabling the implementation of various pricing models, such as time-based rates, demand-based rates, or dynamic pricing.
+Support for complex tariffing: You can support complex tariff structures, enabling the implementation of various pricing models, such as time-based, demand-based, or dynamic pricing.

-Comprehensive transaction data: You have access to the total cost of transactions, historical data, and other relevant information, providing insights and analytics that can help with financial reporting, performance analysis, and decision-making.
+Comprehensive transaction data: You have access to transaction costs, historical data, and other relevant information, providing insights and analytics to support financial reporting, performance analysis, and decision-making.

-Automated receipt issuance: With the communication between the terminal and CPMS system, it is possible to issue receipts automatically at the end of each charging session, ensuring a streamlined and convenient experience for EV drivers.
+Automated receipt issuance: Through communication between the terminal and the CPMS, receipts can be issued automatically at the end of each charging session, ensuring a streamlined, convenient experience for EV drivers.

 Do more with AMPECO and your EV charging payment terminals!

-You can choose a payment terminal that aligns with your specific requirements and objectives by carefully evaluating these factors when selecting your payment terminal.
+When you choose a payment terminal that aligns with your specific requirements and objectives, carefully evaluate these 8 factors:

 Thoroughly evaluate the compatibility of the payment terminals with your existing charging infrastructure and software to ensure smooth integration and minimize technical issues and disruptions.

-Assess the cost and pricing models associated with the payment terminal as it directly impacts the financial aspects of your business.
+Assess the cost and pricing models for the payment terminal, as they directly impact your business’s financials.

 Evaluating the time required for setup and going live ensuring minimal disruptions and swift implementation.